hendri54/hendri54.github.io/private/light_rail/rail_facts.md

 A [2010 Berkely Study](https://iurd.berkeley.edu/wp/2010-04.pdf) finds that, without externalities, almost no light rail system is cost effective.
 For Charlotte, breaking even would require an externality of $8.57 per trip.
 The only cities that are close to breaking even are large ones (San Francisco, New York).

 But this line of argument is a losing proposition.
 Everybody will just argue that the congestion benefits are worth the budget deficits.

+GoTriangle asserts that DOLRT [will not solve traffic congestion](https://gotriangle.org/faq/how-was-ridership-forecast-project): "In general, the project is not expected to have a significant effect on traffic on nearby roadways.
+However, the project will provide a competitive and reliable travel alternative to the congestion on these roadways, particularly during peak traffic hours."

 ## Train Alternatives